ubinexus/sonic-utilities/doc/Command-Reference.md

 - PORT     required - Port name should be a valid port
 - --json   optional - -- option to display the result in json format.
 By default output will be in tabular format.

+Currently the known resetcauses that could be displayed are
+- Reset Issue by the ToR
+- Cable Powered on/off from the NiC
+- Cable reseated from server side

 - Example:
     ```